 We are dedicated to helping all students who wish to pursue a global experience during college.
-In addition to international opportunities, the Study Abroad Office also offers a number of Domestic Global Programs, where global issues are studies in a US-based destination.
+In addition to international opportunities, the Global Education Office also offers a number of Domestic Global Programs, where global issues are studies in a US-based destination.

-Undocumented students have the opportunity to study abroad through the Department of Homeland Security's Deferred Action for Childhood Arrivals memorandum (DACA).
-This page is intended to provide general information to students, parents and university employees regarding DACA and study abroad.
+Undocumented students have the opportunity to participate in Global Education programs through the Department of Homeland Security's Deferred Action for Childhood Arrivals memorandum (DACA).
+This page is intended to provide general information to students, parents and university employees regarding DACA and Global Education.
 This information is not to be considered as legal advice and should not be relied upon as such.

 - DACAmented individuals can apply for specific permission to leave and re-enter the United States for employment, humanitarian and educational reasons, including potentially studying abroad on approved university programs, using a travel document known as Advance Parole.